t07902301/LESS/README.md

 **To use data disk, please follow these steps**
 1. create a folder in the data disk by `mkdir /data/yourusername`
 2. create a data folder in the user's home directory by `mkdir ~/my_project_data`, and link this folder with the data disk one by `ln -s /data/yourusername/my_project_data ~/my_project_data`
+3. **Please change data/grads/out folder path in each bash script to where you store those info**

 ## How to Run the New Pipeline